On-axis and off-axis levitation by a rotating permanent magnet: Theory

 Here, the floater is considered to be affected only by the external magnetic and gravitational fields.
-The notation $\pm$ in Eq.~\eqref{genformula1} includes both the situation when the floater is above the rotor "+" and when the floater is below the rotor "-".
+The notation $\pm$ in Eq.~\eqref{genformula1} includes both the situation when the floater is above the rotor (+) and when the floater is below the rotor (-).
 The difference between the two positions is that gravity pulls the floater towards the rotor when it is above, and pushes it away when it is below.
 In the following, both notations $\pm$ and $\mp$ will be used.
 The sign at the top corresponds to the situation when the floater is above the rotor, the sign at the bottom corresponds to the situation when the floater is below the rotor.
-This formula can be generalized to the case where the axis of rotation is tilted by an angle $\beta$ by replacing $\pm mgz$ with $mg[z \cos(\beta) + r\sin(\beta)]$.
+Equation \ref{genformula1} can be generalized to the case where the axis of rotation is tilted by an angle $\beta$ by replacing $\pm mgz$ with $mg[z \cos\beta + r\sin\beta]$.
 A careful examination of the motion of the magnet in slow motion \cite{slowmo_ucar, slowmo_hugo} reveals a remarkable observation: the magnetic moment of the floating magnet moves at the same frequency as the rotor whereas the center of mass displacement is negligible over a rotation.
 Thus, considering the latter fixed over a rotation, the orientation of the floater follows the laws of a spherical pendulum described in \cite{richter1996spherical} by

 where $\mathcal{L}$ is the Lagrangian and $I$ is the moment of inertia of the floater taken at its center, along the direction of its magnetic moment.
-The floater is supposed magnetically homogeneous; therefore its center of mass is at the same position that of the magnetic dipole.
-Thus, the torque of gravity is not taken into account in this equation.
+The floater is supposed magnetically homogeneous; therefore its center of mass is at the same position as that of the magnetic dipole.
+Thus, the torque of gravity is not taken into account.
+These equations give the coupled differential equations